phantom-token: Phantom Token NGINX Module

 Complex Configuration

-The following is a more complex configuration where the NGINX reverse proxy is on a seperate host then the Curity Identity Server:
+The following is a more complex configuration where the NGINX reverse proxy is on a separate host to the Curity Identity Server:

 server {